 What is Borderline Personality Disorder?

-What Are the Signs and Symptoms of Borderline Personality Disorder and Addiction?
+What are the Signs and Symptoms of Borderline Personality Disorder?

 - An inability to tolerate being alone